PROFILE: Petr Fiala, new Czech prime minister

 Whether this peace deal will be durable is doubtful.
 Fiala can be sure that if his ministers make any mistake, Zeman will immediately remind him that his cabinet "lacks professional competence", as he pointed out in an official statement.
 Foreign policy will probably remain a flashpoint, even if Fiala now keeps Lipavsky on a tight leash.

-All the way through these tests Fiala has emphasised decency, which he believes is not a weakness, and has avoided conflicts whenever possible.
+Throughout these tests Fiala has emphasised decency, which he believes is not a weakness, and has avoided conflicts whenever possible.
 This consensual style has proved successful in building up SPOLU as a viable alternative, fighting the election campaign against Babis, and negotiating with Zeman over forming the government.
-This skill in forging compromises as well as Fiala’s new authority should also help him to run the five-party cabinet in an effective way, though many future conflicts will have to be tackled head-on, rather than just avoided.
+His skill in forging compromises as well as his new-found authority should help him to run the five-party cabinet in an effective way, though many future conflicts will have to be tackled head-on, rather than just avoided.

-After passing these first tests, the key question that remains is whether the ODS powerbrokers will allow Fiala to govern in such a consensual way, or whether they will demand a return to the party’s corrupt old ways and its ideological shibboleths, such as austerity budgets, hostility to the EU, and (more recently) culture wars.
+After passing these first tests, the key question that remains is whether the ODS powerbrokers will allow Fiala to govern in such a consensual way, or whether they will demand a return to the party’s corrupt old ways and its ideological shibboleths, such as austerity budgets, hostility to the EU, and (more recently) culture wars and scepticism about climate change.
 As so often in politics, Fiala’s most dangerous enemies will be behind his back, within his own party.